What is one of the most underutilized and powerful tools for SEO?

-Let’s say you’re optimizing a wedding boutique.
-A simple search of wedding shows the reality of wedding season on Google:
+Let’s say you’re optimizing for a wedding boutique.

-From this, you can glean that weddings don’t compete with holidays.
+From this, you can glean that wedding plans are back on track, regardless of the pandemic, and historically don’t compete with holidays.

 Advanced use of Google Trends means you’ll go a step beyond whatever you think your current insight is to see if you have blind spots.